AdobeDocs/commerce-learn.en/help/merchant/page-builder-overview.md

 activity: use
 ---

-# Page Builder overview
+# [!DNL Page Builder] overview

-Page Builder makes it easy to create content-rich pages with custom layouts that enhance your visual storytelling, and drive customer engagement and loyalty.
+[!DNL Page Builder] makes it easy to create content-rich pages with custom layouts that enhance your visual storytelling, and drive customer engagement and loyalty.

-Starting with the 2.4.3 release, Page Builder is available by default in both Adobe Commerce and Magento Open Source.
-With Page Builder in Adobe Commerce, you can incorporate staging and preview, personalized content, and product recommendations, with additional capabilities to come.
+Starting with the 2.4.3 release, [!DNL Page Builder] is available by default in both Adobe Commerce and Magento Open Source.
+With [!DNL Page Builder] in Adobe Commerce, you can incorporate staging and preview, personalized content, and product recommendations, with additional capabilities to come.

 In this video, learn how to: